ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 #### LEADER

 A team which has one or more players with this Skill gains a single extra team re-roll, called a Leader re-roll.
 However, the Leader re-roll can only be used if there is at least one  player with this Skill on the pitch (even if the player with this Skill is Prone, Stunned or has lost their Tackle Zone).
 If all players with this Skill are removed from play before the Leader re-roll is used, it is lost.
 The Leader re-roll can be carried over into extra time if it is not used, but the team does not receive a new one at the start of extra time.
-Unlike standard Team Re-rolls, the Leader Re-roll cannot be lost due to a Halflinng Master Chef.
+Unlike standard Team Re-rolls, the Leader Re-roll cannot be lost due to a Halfling Master Chef.
 Otherwise, the Leader re-roll is treated just like a normal team re-roll.

 #### NERVES OF STEEL